Zero-one law of orbital limit points for weighted shifts: Introduction

 \section{Introduction}

-Linear dynamics has seen some very striking results.
-For example, Bourdon and Feldman \cite{BoFe03} have shown that if an orbit of an operator is somewhere dense then it is already dense, which implies that the operator is hypercyclic.
-Clearly, if the orbit is only supposed to have a non-zero limit point one can no longer deduce that it is dense.
-It therefore came as quite a surprise when Chan and Seceleanu \cite{Sec10}, \cite{ChSe} showed the following: If a weighted shift on $\ell^p$, $1\leq p<\infty$, admits an orbit that has a non-zero limit point then the weighted shift is hypercyclic.
-They call such a result a \textsl{zero-one law of orbital limit points}.
-The zero-one law applies both to unilateral and bilateral weighted shifts, the proof in the latter case being considerably more difficult.
+One of the most striking results in linear dynamics is due to Bourdon and Feldman \cite{BoFe03} who have shown that if an orbit of an operator is somewhere dense then it is already dense.
+Operators with a dense orbit are called hypercyclic.
+Clearly, if an orbit is only supposed to have a non-zero limit point one can no longer deduce that the orbit is dense.
+It therefore came as quite a surprise when Chan and Seceleanu \cite{Sec10}, \cite{ChSe12} showed that if a weighted shift operator has an orbit with a non-zero limit point, then the operator is necessarily hypercyclic.

-Now, Chan and Seceleanu do not discuss whether this behaviour extends to weighted shifts on other sequence spaces.
-We have a number of results in linear dynamics where weighted shifts on $c_0$ behave differently from those on $\ell^p$; see \cite{BaRu15} for just one example.
-Nonetheless, He, Huang and Yin \cite[Lemma 5]{HHY18} have recently obtained a result that implies, for unilateral weighted shifts, the zero-one law of orbital limit points on all reasonable Fr\'echet sequence spaces.

-It is the main aim of this short note to obtain the zero-one law of orbital limit points also for bilateral weighted shifts on very general Fr\'echet sequence spaces.
-Our proof uses ideas that are very different from those of Chan and Seceleanu for $\ell^p(\Z)$, leading us to a shorter argument.